Peer Community in

 Peer Community in (PCI) is a non-profit scientific organization that offers an editorial process of open science by creating specific communities of researchers reviewing and recommending preprints in their field.
-Since 2021, a new journal, Peer Community Journal, publishes recommended preprints.
+Since 2021, a new journal, Peer Community Journal', publishes recommended preprints.
+This initiative offers relief from the cost supported by academic organisations to publishing in open access and provide access to the literature (for papers that are not in open access), which has grown faster than the inflation in the several years.

 General principles

 PCI provides scientific validation of manuscripts, accessible in open archives in accordance with the principle of open access (free access for the author and for the reader), with the recommendations of the experts also being accessible to the reader and citable because they are signed and provided with a digital object identifier.
 As a whole, it is presented like a classic scientific journal, but one that provides more transparent and advanced services, in addition to being free.

 PCI does not actually publish the scientific articles, so it is not affected by the Ingelfinger rule which regulates the duplication of publications.
 The same manuscript can therefore be recommended by PCIs from several disciplines, which is useful for promoting interdisciplinary work.
 The same manuscript can also be recommended by a PCI in the form of a preprint, then published by a classic journal.